I made this 'game' as a little thought experiment about the nature of Quantum Mechanics.

 About the music:

 I made a simple chord progression in 4 part harmony where each part plays at its own pace.
 Together they form a slow moving polymeter of the first four primes (2,3,5,7).
-It takes about 5 minutes to complete one full cycle, after which it loops back to the start.
+It plays as an infinite loop that takes 14 minutes (2520 generations in the game) to complete one full cycle.

 Thanks to Mithuna Yoganathan of the wonderful youtube channel Looking Glass Universe for providing the inspiration for this project :)